-In this paper, we rethink Internet traffic management using optimization theory as a foundation.
 Optimization decomposition is the process of decomposing a single optimization problem into many sub-problems, each of which is solved locally.
-While decomposition is a useful tool for deriving distributed algorithms, it has rarely been used to design a practical protocol, with FAST TCP [2] as a notable exception.
-The barriers are twofold.
+The challenges of using optimization decomposition to derive protocols are two-fold.
 First, any mathematical modeling makes simplifying assumptions.
 Second, while multiple decomposition methods exist, it is unclear how to compare them.
-To the best of our knowledge, this is the first work that compares multiple decomposition solutions, then builds a practical protocol that combines best features from each one.
+To the best of our knowledge, this is the first work that compares multiple decomposition solutions for traffic-management protocols, then builds a practical protocol that combines best features from each one.

-In our top-down redesign of traffic management, we start by selecting an intuitive and practical objective function in Section 2 .
-In Section 3, we derive four distributed solutions where sources adapt their sending rates along multiple paths, based on different kinds of feedback from the links, using optimization decomposition techniques discussed in [3].
-Optimization theory guarantees that these algorithms converge to a stable and optimal point, while simulations allow us to compare rate of convergence and robustness to tunable parameters in Section 4.
-We combine the best features of each algorithm to construct a simple traffic management protocol in Section 5.
-Our contributions are:
+In our top-down redesign of traffic management, we start by selecting an intuitive and practical objective function in Section III.
+Section II describes practical considerations in deploying of a distributed multipath traffic-management algorithm: where sources adapt their sending rates along multiple paths according to congestion feedback from the links.
+Although multipath traffic-management is not commonly deployed today, we explore several deployment scenarios that relate mathematical notions of sources and paths concretely to network elements.
+Using optimization decomposition techniques discussed in [10], Section IV derives four specific distributed solutions that differ in the computation of path rates and congestion feedback.
+Optimization theory guarantees that these algorithms converge to a stable and optimal point, while simulations allow us to compare rate of convergence and robustness to tunable parameters in Section V. Although these distributed algorithms work well, they can be sensitive to tun-